trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

    yarn dev
    ```

-1. Connect with any wallet with enough Tez, and Poke your own contract.
+1. Connect with any wallet with enough tez, and Poke your own contract.

    ![pokefail](/img/tutorials/dapp-pokefail.png)